formello-forms/assets/formello-inserter/readme.txt

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/form-position` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
+3. Visit the `Formello` menu item in your admin sidebar

 == Frequently Asked Questions ==